zwindler/demystifions-kubernetes/README.md

 ### kube-controller-manager

 This is because most of Kubernetes magic is done by the kubernetes **Controller manager** (and the controllers it controls).
-Typically here, creating a Deployment will trigger the creation of a Replicaset, which in turn will create our Pods.
+Typically here, creating a *Deployment* will trigger the creation of a *Replicaset*, which in turn will create our *Pods*.

 We can start the controller manager to fix this.